RegnorMC/dimenager/README.md

 All generator types are in the configured group because you can only create them in mods.
 Generated dimensions, dimension types and generators are located in the world's `generated` directory, just like structures created with structure blocks.
 ## The `/dimension` command
 Most of the mod's features can be used with the vanilla styled `/dimension` command.
-There is an alias for that command simply called `/dimenager` after the mod.
 This command splits into three sub commands: `/dimension worlds`, `/dimension types` and `/dimension generators`.
 ### Syntax tree
 ```